Pentazenium tetraazidoborate

 Pentazenium tetraazidoborate is an extremely unstable chemical compound with the formula N5[B(N3)4].
 It is a white solid that violently explodes at room temperature.
-This compound has a 95.7% nitrogen content which is the highest known of a chemical compound, which exceeds even that of ammonium azide (93.3%) and 1-diazidocarbamoyl-5-azidotetrazole (89.1%).
+This compound has a 95.7% nitrogen content which is the second highest known of a chemical compound, exceeding even that of ammonium azide (93.3%) and 1-diazidocarbamoyl-5-azidotetrazole (89.1%), being surpassed only by hydrazoic acid (97.7%).

 Production and properties

 The production of N5[B(N3)4] requires a multi-step synthesis, first, hydrazoic acid and sodium borohydride is reacted in diethyl ether at -78 °C to produce sodium tetraazidoborate (which decomposes at 76 °C):